Isatin: Oxidation

 The oxidation of isatin using hydrogen peroxide (Baeyer–Villiger oxidation) or chromic anhydride yields isatoic anhydride, a compound widely used either in herbicide products and in medicinal chemistry.
 The use of peroxydisulfuric acid gives rise to 1,4‑benzoxazine compounds.

 Dimerization

 Dimerization of isatin with KBH_{4} in methanol yields Indirubin.
 This represents the indigo pigment's red component and a highly effective cytotoxic compound.

 Reduction

-Reduction of the non-amide carbonyl group obviously occurs to give oxindole, respectively.
+Reduction of the non-amide carbonyl group occurs to give oxindole.